Wayne Brophy

 Be sure to listen to their perspective and provide an opportunity for them to ask questions or to provide their own feedback.
 Ultimately, providing constructive comments to candidates is an opportunity to help them grow and develop, and can contribute to a positive recruitment experience for all involved.

-1. Ensure everything you say is constructive.
+3. Ensure everything you say is constructive

 When giving candidate interview feedback, make sure that everything you say or write is constructive.
-For example, if you noticed someone struggling with a particular question during the interview, provide them with specific guidance on how to answer similar questions in the future.
+For example, if you notice someone struggling with a particular question during the interview, provide them with specific guidance on how to answer similar questions in the future.
 This can include tips on what kind of information you were looking for, and what to avoid.

 When giving feedback, make sure to be specific and provide actionable advice that the person can implement in their next interview or similar situation.
 By doing this, you can help the person to grow and learn from their mistakes, while also showing that you care about their success.
 Remember to keep the tone positive and encouraging, as this will help to build trust and confidence between you and the other person.

-1. Be specific and include context.
+4. Be specific and include context

 Be specific and include context.
 Share examples for everything you’re saying, referring to specific questions and answers from the interview.
 This can help the candidate understand exactly what you're talking about and where they need to improve.